 We soldier on, keen to get out out of the driving wind.
 The track is still fairly exposed, although at least we’re now descending the ridge line that tracks north towards Mt Hugel.
 The terrain consists of a layer of sandstone (almost 300 million years old) through which magma intruded up (165 million years ago) to form dolerite, which covered the sandstone layer.

-Despite – or perhaps because of? – the low cloud and mist, this part of the walk is incredibly scenic.
+Despite – or perhaps because of – the low cloud and mist, this part of the walk is incredibly scenic.
 There’s another field of flowers stretching into the distance as the track reaches the saddle between Mt Rufus and Mt Hugel.

 Ahead of us the Mt Rufus Track crosses the saddle: with its top in the clouds is Mount Hugel (1,357m asl) and to the left is the Cheyne Range.
-(There’s no marked trail to the Mount Hugel summit but there are informal tracks – a peak for a future Tassie trip!)
+(There’s no marked trail to the Mount Hugel summit but there are informal tracks – it’s a peak for a future Tassie trip!)
 We’re only a few kilometres from the source of the Franklin River, which begins its 120km journey from just below Mount Hugel.

 As the track continues to gradually descend, there are some interesting sandstone rock formations, sculpted by many years of wind and rain.

-It’s quite an impressive vista looking out to the north towards Mount Hugel.
+There is quite an impressive vista looking out to the north towards Mount Hugel.

 The duckboard track swings to the east around the base of Mount Hugel (the rocky summit is now largely clear of the clouds and doesn’t seem too formidable to climb)!

 The valley below the saddle between Mt Rufus and Mt Hugel is known as Richea Valley, named after the scoparia plants…